ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/C3CallerTest.md

 <img src="/_media/C3CallerTest-9.png"  alt=""/>

-Steps on BNB chain
+Steps on BNB chain:

 - Add BNB test chain
     - click plug icon
     - search for the BNB test network in the Chainlist add to the Metamask
-    - when The custom () shows 97 it is working
+    - when The custom () shows 97, it is working.

 <img src="/_media/C3CallerTest-10png"  alt=""/>